AkaakuHub/AudioToVideo-Discord-bot/README.md

 <ol>
   <li>
     Sending Inappropriate Content<br>
     It is mandatory not to send content that violates public morals when using this service.
-We reserve the right to take appropriate measures if inappropriate content is received.
+I reserve the right to take appropriate measures if inappropriate content is received.
   </li>
   <li>
     Prohibition of Disruptive Acts to the Service<br>